geosoft1/ssas/README.md

 	go build -tags="plain"

-Passwords are stored in plain text in the database and sent as plain text on mail to recovery (unrecomanded).
+Passwords are stored in plain text in the database and sent as plain text on mail to recovery (unrecommended).

 #### Hashed passwords

 	go build -tags="sha1 random"

-Passwords are stored hashed in the database and sent as random on mail to recovery (recomanded).
+Passwords are stored hashed in the database and sent as random on mail to recovery (recommended).

 #### Salted and hashed passwords

 	go build -tags="saltsha1 random"

-Passwords are stored salted and hashed in the database and sent as random on mail to recovery (highly recomanded).
+Passwords are stored salted and hashed in the database and sent as random on mail to recovery (highly recommended).

 The tag `random` mean send password as random string.